lino-framework/book/docs/specs/cal.rst

     .. attribute:: fill_presences

-        Whether presences should be automatically filled for entries of this type.
+        Whether guests should be automatically filled for calendar entries of this type.

+    .. attribute:: fill_guests

+        Planned name for :attr:`fill_presences`.

 .. class:: EventTypes